 The Pro Bono Collaborative develops and facilitates pro bono legal assistance projects that match RWU Law students with Rhode Island’s top law firms and attorneys to provide pro bono legal assistance to community based organizations and their constituents.
 Law students selected to participate in the Pro Bono Collaborative get:

-- a realistic sense of what pro bono is and experience how it is done while balancing other professional and personal commitments.
+- a realistic sense of what pro bono legal service is and experience how it is done while balancing other professional and personal commitments.

 What is the commitment?